ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 &lt;/dependency&gt;
 </pre>

-The dependency is of course transitive, and will also pull in jQuery (needed by bootstrap).
+The dependency is of course transitive, and will also pull in jQuery (needed by Bootstrap).
 That way copying of dependencies into your assets folder is no longer needed.

 In order to activate support for WebJars you need to add the following route to